Matt and Adelle Krouner

 Owen Pennant Jones

 OPJ started at camp as the soccer counselor in 1985 off the plane from England, became the Special Events Director for four seasons in 1987 and gave up a career in sports journalism to return full time as an Assistant Director in 1998.
 Owen has introduced many programs to Schodack that have become embedded in the camp culture!
 He currently heads up our Leadership Training Program for tenth and eleventh graders, which develops many of our future bunk staff, and is in charge of hiring the staff for the summer.
-Owen lives in Needham, MA and coaches Varsity Girls soccer at Newton South High School as well as teams at the Under 12 and Under 14 levels in the suburban youth leagues.
+Owen lives in Needham, MA and coaches soccer at Brookline High School as well as teams at the Under 12 and Under 14 levels in the suburban youth leagues.

 Activities, Communications & Events Coordinator